Efficient methanol production on the dark side of a prestellar core: Abstract

 \section{Abstract}

 We present ALMA maps of the starless molecular cloud core Ophiuchus/H-MM1 in the lines of deuterated ammonia (ortho-$\dammo$), methanol ($\meth$), and sulphur monoxide (SO).
-While the dense core is outlined by $\dammo$ emission, the $\meth$ and SO distributions form a halo surrounding the core.
+The dense core is seen in $\dammo$ emission, whereas the $\meth$ and SO distributions form a halo surrounding the core.
 Because methanol is formed on grain surfaces, its emission highlights regions where desorption from grains is particularly efficient.
-Methanol and sulphur monoxide are most abundant in a narrow zone that follows one side of the core.
+Methanol and sulphur monoxide are most abundant in a narrow zone that follows the eastern side of the core.
+This side is sheltered from the stronger external radiation field coming from the west.
+We show that photodissociation on the illuminated side can give rise to an asymmetric methanol distribution, but that the stark contrast observed in H-MM1 is hard to explain without assuming enhanced desorption on the shaded side.
 The region of the brightest emission has a wavy structure that rolls up at one end.
 This is the signature of Kelvin-Helmholtz instability occurring in sheared flows.
 We suggest that in this zone, methanol and sulphur are released as a result of grain-grain collisions induced by shear vorticity.

 \keywords{ astrochemistry --- ISM: molecules --- ISM: kinematics and dynamics --- ISM: individual(Ophiuchus/H-MM1)}

 \nopagebreak